blp100/kanban-task-management-web-app/README.md

 I decided to elevate my skills by embarking on the Kanban task management web app, aiming to demonstrate my frontend expertise.
 However, this undertaking extended over 25 days, nearly a month, ultimately nurturing immense gratitude for this transformative experience.

 At the outset, my goal was to become better acquainted with Next.js' latest feature - the APP Router.
-Moreover, through this challenge, I acquired a understanding of employing dynamic routers, which I want to build a blog by my own.
+Moreover, through this challenge, I acquired a understanding of employing dynamic routes, which I want to build a blog by my own.
 That's really useful experience for me.

 Furthermore, navigating JSON data, an area relatively unexplored for me.
 The exercise of fetching data within the context of frontend development enriched my proficiency.